China Economy Growth – What Is the Future of China’s Economy?

 We can’t say with 100% certainty that China will be a superpower by 2025.
 But the numbers are pretty good.

-China has a population of 1.3 billion, and its economy is growing by almost 20% yearly.
-That means that by 2025, the Chinese economy will be worth around $20 trillion.
+China’s population is 1.3 billion, and its economy grows by almost 20% yearly.
+That means by 2025, the Chinese economy will be worth around $20 trillion.

-In contrast, the U.S. economy will be around $17 trillion, which is slightly higher than in 2015.
+In contrast, the U.S. economy will be around $17 trillion, slightly higher than in 2015.

 However, China’s population is expected to peak at around 1.45 billion people by 2050, and the growth rate is expected to decline.